Trunkrs/Trunkrs-SDK-PHP/README.md

 ### Retrieve shipment details

-A single shipment details can be retrieved through its identifier by calling the `Shipment::find($id)` method.
+Details for a single shipment can be retrieved through its identifier by calling the `Shipment::find($id)` method.

 ```php
 $shipment = \Trunkrs\SDK\Shipment::find(100);